-• Outdoors RV Mfg. does not supply a jack, lug wrench, or any of the required socket wrench tools used in changing a tire including tools required for removing the spare tire from its bumper mount tire carrier (if equipped).
+• Outdoors RV Mfg. does not supply a jack, lug wrench, or any of the required socket wrench tools used in changing a tire including tools required for removing the spare tire from its carrier.
 You are responsible for supplying the appropriately sized sockets or 4-way wrench and jacking equipment.
-Prior to any trip, be sure to determine the proper size drive sockets required for the wheel lug nuts as well as the nut securing the spare tire to the bumper mount tire carrier bracket (if equipped).
+Prior to any trip, be sure to determine the proper size drive sockets required for the wheel lug nuts as well as the nut securing the spare tire to its carrier.
 Add these to your RV toolbox.
 You should also consider including a torque wrench in your RV toolbox.